CharlesTaylor7/acronymia/README.md

 ### Acronym selection
 The judge pulls out letters at random from the bag.

-Always 3 for now.
+Always 3 letters for now.

 Future Ideas:
-- [ ] Introduce another step, where the judge picks an acronym for the round.
+- [ ] Instead of random letters, let the judge pick an acronym for the round.
-- [ ] Roll a 1 d6.
-Add 2.
-So a random range from 3 to 8.
+- [ ] The number of letters in the acronym is itself random, between 3 to 8.
-- [ ] Make acronyms pronounceable.
+- [ ] Make the random selection enforce pronounceability.
 (For now the game could be called initialismia).

 ## Implementation Notes